rutherford-nj/www.rutherfordboronj.com/covid-information.md

 - All police services provided by the Rutherford Police Department will continue as normal but with a heightened sense of precaution for interactions that may expose our officers to symptoms associated with COVID-19.
 RPD personnel answering calls for service have been advised to ask callers if medical issues are consistent with symptoms of COVID-19 which will allow them to advise our assigned first responders.
 If calls for services are not medical in nature, we will also inquire if anyone in the household is exhibiting symptoms of COVID-19.

 - Out of an abundance of caution for our first responders, in all cases we will be requesting callers meet our officers at the front door of their residence to help limit time in confined spaces.
 By adhering to these common sense precautions, you are helping us ensure that we will be there for you in your time of need throughout the duration of this pandemic.

-- Parks will remain open however all permits will be suspended as we are discouraging large groups from gathering.
-We strongly encourage residents to exercise extreme caution when allowing their children to play in groups and public spaces.

 - The Borough is in contact with Felician University in order to maintain open lines of communication at all times regarding this issue.
 For additional information please visit the Felician website [www.felician.edu](https://www.felician.edu/)